inoas/glacier/README.md

 1. Run `gleam add glacier`.
 2. Open `./test/YOUR_PROJECT.gleam` and replace `import gleeunit` with `import glacier` and `gleeunit.main()` with `glacier.main()`.
 3. Run `gleam test --target erlang -- --glacier` or `gleam test --target javascript -- --glacier`.
+4. Save a `src` or `test` module and watch associated tests to re-run.

 *Notice: On Linux **inotify** must be installed.*